oumaoliech/doc-site-gen/README.md

 tested against a http target.

 ## Commands
-### Clean
+### Doc Site Generator: Clean
 Deletes all contents of the output directory

-### Generate Site
+### Doc Site Generator: Generate Site

-The `Doc Site Generator: Generate Site` command processes files from the documentation root directory into the output directory, converting any `.adoc` files to html.
+Processes files from the documentation root directory into the output directory, converting any `.adoc` files to html.
 Any other resources e.g. html or images will be copied as they are to the output directory.
 This command always cleans the output directory before generating the site.
 <!-- \!\[feature X\]\(images/feature-x.png\) -->

-### Serve
+### Doc Site Generator: Serve
 Launches a server that serves the generated site.
 This command always cleans the output diectory and generates the site.

-### Stop Server
+### Doc Site Generator: Stop Server
 Stops the server that serves the generated site if it's running

 ## Known Issues
 The extension has only been tested with the online kroki server (`kroki.io`).
-If specify a different kroki server url in the settings as described above, please note that the diagram fetching routine uses https and has not been tested against a http target.
+If you specify a different kroki server url in the settings as described above, please note that the diagram fetching routine uses https and has not been tested against a http target.

 ## Release Notes